Jin-Zhijing/Jin-Zhijing.github.io/PosterGallery.md

 ---
 layout: page
 title: POSTERS
-subtitle: A gallery of posters designed by JIN.
+subtitle: A gallery of fantastic posters designed by JIN.
 ---

 ## For events/functional use

-## Idea-Carrier
+## Idea-Carried

 ## Tryouts on existed designs